zemmsoares/awesome-rices/CONTRIBUTING.md

 # Contribution Guidelines

 We're excited that you're interested in contributing to Awesome Rices!
 We welcome contributions from the community.
-If you have a unique rice, tool, or resource that you'd like to showcase, please follow these guidelines:
+If you have a unique rice that you'd like to showcase, please follow these guidelines:

 # Share your Rice